+Epural (EP)

-Epural (EP).
-It is an elongated bone lies just above the urostyle.
-Anteriorly it is narrow and posteriorly wide and does not reach the posterior part of rudimentary neural arch.
+It is an elongated bone that lies just above the urostyle.
+Anteriorly it is narrow and posteriorly wide and does not reach the posterior part of the rudimentary neural arch.
 It was articulated with two unbranched lepidotrichs.
-The rudimentary neural arch anteriorly broad base and posteriorly narrow but not pointed (Fig1.A)
+The rudimentary neural arch anteriorly broad base and posteriorly narrow but not pointed (Fig. 1.
+A)

+Uroneural (UN)

-Uroneural (UN).
-One pair of small rod-like bone lies above the posterior part on either side of plurostyle and attached with two lepidotrichs.
+One pair of small rod-like bone lies above the posterior part on either side of the plurostyle and is attached with two lepidotrichs.

+Parhypural (PHYP)

-Parhypural (PHYP).
-It is an elongated and broad unpaired bone which is loosely articulated to the ventral side of the urostyle.
+It is an elongated and broad unpaired bone that is loosely articulated to the ventral side of the urostyle.
 The distal end supports three branched lepidotrichs.

+Hypural (HYP)

-Hypural (HYP).
-Hypural are wide laterally compressed bone located between urostyle and parhypural forming broad base for the attachment of lepidotrichs.
-There are sixth hypural in which the hypural 1(HYP1) is the largest and hypural 6 (HYP6) is the smallest.
-Fourth hypural are present on upper lobe and two on the lower lobe.
-The anterior narrow of the first hypural is firmly attached with parhypural.
+Hypural are wide laterally compressed bones located between the urostyle and parhypural forming the broad base for the attachment of lepidotrichs.
+There are six hypurals in which the hypural 1(HYP1) is the largest and hypural 6 (HYP6) is the smallest.
+Fourth hypural are present on the upper lobe and two on the lower lobe.
+The anterior narrow of the first hypural is firmly attached with the parhypural.
 The broad posterior provides attachment of three lepidotrichs.
-The second hypural is narrow elongated bone anteriorly attached to the urostyle and posteriorly support two branched lepidotrichs (LEP2).
-The third and fourth hypural loosely attached with the ventral side of urostyle.
-The hypural 3 (HYP3) posteriorly broad and support three branched lepidotrichs (LEP2) and hypural 4 (HYP4) is the broadest one providing attachment of three branched lepidotrich (LEP2).
-Hypural 5 supported two unbranched lepidotrich and hypural 6 is the smallest and rod-like structure supported one branched and one unbranched lepidotrichs.
+The second hypural is narrow elongated bone anteriorly attached to the urostyle and posteriorly supports two branched lepidotrichs (LEP2).
+The third and fourth hypural are loosely attached with the ventral side of the urostyle.
+The hypural 3 (HYP3) is posteriorly broad and supports three branched lepidotrichs (LEP2) and hypural 4 (HYP4) is the broadest one providing attachment of three branched lepidotrich (LEP2).
+Hypural 5 supported two unbranched lepidotrich and hypural 6 is the smallest and rod-like structure that supported one branched and one unbranched lepidotrichs.
 Fourth hypural is the wider followed by 3rd, 4th, 5TH and 6th.
-The hypural diastema between second and third is wide forming V shape, leaving a wide between them.
+The hypural diastema between the second and third is wide forming V-shape, leaving a wide space between them.
 There are nine branched rays on the upper lobe and eight on the lower lobe.

+Haemal spine (HS)

-Haemal spine (HS).
-Spine extending from first and second preural (PU2).
-There are two haemal spine, first one (HS1) narrow elongated bone which is provide to attachment two unbranched lepidotrichs (LEP1).
-The second haemal (HS2) spine is long, wide bone which is provide to attachment two unbranched lepidotrichs (LEP1).
+Spine extending from the first and second preural (PU2).
+There are two haemal spine, first one (HS1) narrow elongated bone which is provides attachment to two unbranched lepidotrichs (LEP1).
+The second haemal (HS2) spine is long, wide bone which is provides attachment to two unbranched lepidotrichs (LEP1).

 Caudal skeleton of Puntius chola

-Neural spine (NS) - there is two neural spines which are attached 2nd and 3rd vertebrae.
+Neural spine (NS)

+There is two neural spines which are attached 2nd and 3rd vertebrae.
 The first neural spine (NS1) two unbranched lepidotrichs (LEP1) and second neural spine (NS2) is supported one unbranched lepidotrichs (LEP1).
-First neural spine is wider than 2nd neural spine.
+The first neural spine is wider than 2nd neural spine.
 (Fig1.B)

+Uroneural (UN)

-Uroneural (UN) – One pair of small rod-like bone lies above the posterior part on either side of plurostyle and attached with two lepidotrichs.
+One pair of small rod-like bones lie above the posterior part on either side of the plurostyle and is attached with two lepidotrichs.

+Epural (EP)

-Epural (EP) - it is a single rod shaped bone which lies just above urostyle.
-The rudimentary neural arch posteriorly pointed and epural bone posteriorly narrow but not pointed, reaching beyond the posterior margin of rudimentary neural arch leaving a narrow space between and supported two unbranched lepidotrich (LEP1).
+it is a single rod-shaped bone which lies just above the urostyle.
+The rudimentary neural arch posteriorly pointed and epural bone posteriorly narrow but not pointed, reaching beyond the posterior margin of the rudimentary neural arch leaving a narrow space between and supported two unbranched lepidotrich (LEP1).

 Parhypural (PHYP) –

-It is an elongated unpaired which loosely articulated ventral side of urostyle.
-Anterior part is narrow and posterior part narrow broad and supported three branched lepidotrich (LEP2) and elongated foramen present on between parhypural (PHYP) hypural (HYP1).
+It is an elongated unpaired which loosely articulated ventral side of the urostyle.
+Anterior part is narrow and posterior part narrow broad and supported by three branched lepidotrich (LEP2) and an elongated foramen present between parhypural (PHYP) and hypural (HYP1).